metoppv/improver/doc/source/extended_documentation/categorical/build_a_decision_tree.rst

-**Weather symbol decision trees**
+**Decision trees**

-Weather symbol decision trees use diagnostic fields to diagnose a suitable symbol to represent the weather conditions.
+Decision trees use diagnostic fields to diagnose a suitable category to represent the weather conditions, for a weather symbol for example.
 The tree is comprised of a series of interconnected decision nodes.
 At each node one or multiple forecast diagnostics are compared to predefined threshold values.
-The node has an if_true and if_false path on to the next node, or on to a resulting weather symbol.
-By traversing the nodes it should be possible, given the right weather conditions, to arrive at any of the weather symbols.
+The node has an if_true and if_false path on to the next node, or on to a resulting category.
+By traversing the nodes it should be possible, given the right weather conditions, to arrive at any of the categories.

 The first few nodes of a decision tree are represented in the schematic below.